fishinwind/workshop/rst/Block_1/class-2.rst

 Getting Help In The Terminal(2)
 -------------------------------
  + If you see an error message, read it carefully.
  + It may seem cryptic, but it is built to inform you what went wrong.

 Getting Help Outside The Terminal
 ---------------------------------
 Use google.
-Favor results on:
+Useful sites include:

  + stackexchange.com
  + biostars.org
  + seqanswers.com

 In many cases, if you receive and error, you can copy-paste it into google and find some info.

 Other Commands In The Terminal
 ------------------------------
 Use the *man* command to determine what *head* does.

 Use *head* on the file /opt/bio-workshop/data/lamina.bed